shaynuhcon/shaynuhcon.github.io/HW1/README.md

 I used Visual Studio Code as my HTML/Markdown/CSS editor.
 Once I figured out what I wanted to make the page about, it was mostly about just getting the components on there.
 I went with food recipes because that's the first thing that came to my mind when I thought of ```ol``` and ```ul``` lists.
 Didn't think I needed to get too fancy but I did still want the website to have some actual content.

-Here's a screenshot of the home page (index.html) of my website which shows the navbar:
+Here's a screenshot of the [Home](https://shaynuhcon.github.io/ConnerShayna_CS460/HW1/index.html) page of my website which shows the navbar:

 ![Home page](homepage.PNG)

 The website itself has 4 pages and one CSS style sheet: home page, two recipe pages, and a contact page.
 Bootstrap was used on all pages and they all have consistent styles and header/navbar components.
 The home page is a single column layout and the recipe pages are two column layout pages.

-I used the list components on the recipe pages as shown below in the screenshot and code snippet:
+I used the list components on the [Recipe](https://shaynuhcon.github.io/ConnerShayna_CS460/HW1/mochikochicken.html) pages as shown below in the screenshot and code snippet:

 ![Ordered and unordered list](recipepage.PNG)